joshuadavidthomas/django-bird/README.md

 ## Documentation

-django-bird includes features for creating flexible components, including:
+django-bird offers features for creating flexible components, such as:

 - Passing attributes to components
 - Named slots for organizing content within components